csebooks/operating-systems/content.en/process-management/_index.md

 Although the many-to-many model appears to be the most flexible of the models discussed, in practice it is difficult to implement.
 In addition, with an increasing number of processing cores appearing on most systems, limiting the number of kernel threads has become less important.
 As a result, most operating systems now use the one-to-one model.
 However, as we shall see in Section 4.5, some contemporary concurrency libraries have developers identify tasks that are then mapped to threads using the many-to-many model.

-**4.4 Thread Libraries**
+## Thread Libraries

 A **thread library** provides the programmer with an API for creating and man- aging threads.
 There are two primary ways of implementing a thread library.
 The first approach is to provide a library entirely in user space with no kernel support.
 All code and data structures for the library exist in user space.
 This means that invoking a function in the library results in a local function call in user space and not a system call.

 The second approach is to implement a kernel-level library supported directly by the operating system.
 In this case, code and data structures for the library exist in kernel space.
 Invoking a function in the API for the library typically results in a system call to the kernel.

-**4.4 Thread Libraries 169**

-Threemain thread libraries are in use today: POSIX Pthreads,Windows, and Java.
+Three main thread libraries are in use today: POSIX Pthreads,Windows, and Java.
 Pthreads, the threads extension of the POSIX standard, may be provided as either a user-level or a kernel-level library.
 The Windows thread library is a kernel-level library available on Windows systems.
 The Java thread API allows threads to be created andmanaged directly in Java programs.
 However, because inmost instances the JVM is running on top of a host operating system, the Java thread API is generally implemented using a thread library available on the host system.
 Thismeans that onWindows systems, Java threads are typ- ically implemented using the Windows API; UNIX, Linux, and macOS systems typically use Pthreads.

 For POSIX and Windows threading, any data declared globally—that is, declared outside of any function—are shared among all threads belonging to the same process.
 Because Java has no equivalent notion of global data, access to shared data must be explicitly arranged between threads.